1. Consider your needs

 6. Add luxe touches

 Elevate your laundry from a purely practical space to one that exudes style with a few luxurious touches.
-Consider adding a beautiful tiled or terrazzo splashback, designer hardware to cabinetry doors, brushed-brass tapware, greenery or artwork.
+When designing your laundry, consider adding a beautiful tiled or terrazzo splashback, designer hardware to cabinetry doors, brushed-brass tapware, greenery or artwork.
 You don’t have to incorporate a lot – even one or two touches will turn your laundry into a space you’ll enjoy spending time in.

 The stylish tiled splashback and black door hardware in the Langholm’s laundry elevates the space to make washday a pleasure.